HoustonJ2013/Capstone_DL_Object_detection/README.md

 ## Data Set and Resources

 In this project, I choose [ADE20K Dataset](http://groups.csail.mit.edu/vision/datasets/ADE20K/), which was released by MIT as the data sets for [MIT Scene Parsing chanllenges (2017)](http://sceneparsing.csail.mit.edu/).
 The ADE20k data set contains more than 20K scene-centric images exhaustively annotated with objects and object parts.
 Specifically, the benchmark is divided into 20K images for training, 2K images for validation, and another batch of held-out images for testing.
+There are totally 150 semantic categories included in the challenge for evaluation, which include stuffs like sky, road, grass, and discrete objects like person, car, bed.

 <img src="./pics/frame_rjob6ak7h3ivflyt.jpg" width=400 alt="Image Raw" ALIGN="Middle">|<img src="pics/frame_rjob6ak7h3ivflyt_seg.png" width=400  alt="Annotations" ALIGN="Middle">